moj-analytical-services/rpackage_training/README.md

 }
 ```

-**Exercise**
+##### Exercises
-* Copy each function to a new R script and save it in the R/ folder.
+* **8.1** Copy each function to a new R script and save it in the R/ folder.
 The function name is probably
 an appropriate name for each file.
-* Run `devtools::check()` - You will get a warning about undeclared imports and a note about an "undefined global function or variable".
+* **8.2** Run `devtools::check()` - You will get a warning about undeclared imports and a note about an "undefined global function or variable".
 We will deal with these in the next section.

-## 9. Making functions work in a package
+## Section 9 - Making functions work in a package

 While the format of code inside a package is very similar to "normal R code", it is vital to
 properly reference functions that you are using from other packages.
 You must never use